 When he concluded Skyfall, director Sam Mendes was pretty clear that as much as he loved the experience, he'd said everything he had to about Bond.
-That's raised the question of who will take his place, which in turn has led to rumors that it will be Dunkirk director Christopher Nolan (perhaps you know him from the Dark Knight trilogy or Inception).
-For his part, Nolan has commented in the past, "I've spoken to the producers over the years.
+That's raised the question of who will take his place, which in turn led to rumors that it will be Dunkirk director Christopher Nolan.
+For his part, Nolan — prior to ruling out his involvement — has commented, "I've spoken to the producers over the years.
 I deeply love the character, and I'm always excited to see what they do with it.
 Maybe one day that would work out.
 You'd have to be needed, if you know what I mean.
 It has to need reinvention; it has to need you.
 And they're getting along very well."

 Another candidate could be Chad Stahelski, recently represented on screen by John Wick Chapter 2, who, while promoting that film, commented, “I’m interested in projects where you can world create.
 To jump back into somebody else’s world where it’s already been around for so long would be scary.
 But if there was one property, that wouldn’t be a bad one to try and invest yourself….
 I think the timing is good for a slight reinvention with a different perspective shift.”
 Given the energy of the John Wick films, that kind of infusion wouldn’t necessarily be a bad thing.

 What Studio Will Release The New Film?